caelum/vraptor-flex/README.markdown

 Building in your machine
 ========================

-To copy the lib dependecies run:

-    ant libs

-And then configure the projects in your eclipse using classpath-example and project-example files.
+You can configure the projects in your eclipse using classpath-example and project-example files, or runing.

+    mvn eclipse:eclipse

-To generate the jar run:
+And to generate the jar run:

-    ant
+    mvn package